Video Game: The Witcher 2: Assassins of Kings aka: The Witcher 2

 Or on the Iorveth path, despite having little to no experience in undoing magical seals, Iorveth still succeeds in opening the sealed chest in Philippa's quarters and acquiring the dagger that could lift the spell on Saskia.

-Finally, if you opt to save Triss on either path, then Letho will fight his way through the Nilfgaardian camp in order to rescue Triss for you.
+Finally, if you choose to not save Triss on either path, then Letho will fight his way through the Nilfgaardian camp in order to rescue her for you.